 - Maintain and reinforce Australian sovereignty in the Australian Antarctic Territory.

 What we do

-The AAD advances Australia’s strategic, scientific, environmental and economic interests in Antarctica and the Southern Ocean.
+The Antarctic Division advances Australia’s strategic, scientific, environmental and economic interests in Antarctica and the Southern Ocean.

 Pursuing these national interests requires us to maintain a strong presence in the Australian Antarctic Territory (AAT) and the Southern Ocean, and in the Southern Ocean subantarctic regions at the Territory of Heard Island and McDonald Islands (HIMI) and Macquarie Island and their adjacent waters.

 The AAD leads and delivers a world class science program under the Antarctic Science Strategic Plan.
 The Scientific program focuses on research relevant to the sound environmental stewardship of the AAT, the Southern Ocean and HIMI.
 It also undertakes work designed to inform policy development by Government and meet our international obligations by understanding the key role that Antarctica and the Southern Ocean plays in Australian and global climate systems.
 It also informs further understanding around the consequences of climate-driven changes.
 This work is underpinned by research that furthers understanding of the diversity, structure, function and vulnerability of terrestrial and marine Antarctic and Southern Ocean ecosystems.

 The AAD works to engage internationally in matters affecting Antarctic governance arrangements, including through the Antarctic Treaty, the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) and other international instruments.
 The AAD pursues relationships of mutual benefit with nations active in eastern Antarctica and with key bilateral partners in order to achieve environmental and scientific goals.